fmabid/DhanOushodhi/README.md

 # DhanOushodhi - ধান ঔষধি
-This was our Final Year Design Project (FYDP), 2019.
-This application is for showing output of our ML model for Rice disease detection.
+Final Year Design Project (FYDP 2019), for the completion of a Bachelor of Computer Science and Engineering degree from United International University.
+This application displays the results of our ML model for detecting Rice disease.

+You can read the thesis from here - https://thesiscommons.org/asf69/

 Minimum version required to run: Android 6